BREAKING NEWS

 Frequently asked questions

-Nisab is the minimum wealth threshold based on 87.48g gold or 612.36g silver.
+Nisab is the minimum wealth threshold.
+It is calculated from the local value of gold or silver.

 How much is Zakat?